worldamazing/plan/docs/overview.md

 This myth dangerously conflates "having a job" (the coercive act of selling one's time for a wage in order to survive) with "having a purpose."
 They are not the same thing.

-This leads to the second part of the myth: the belief that our modern civilization is so complex that it *requires* a massive workforce, including millions of people in monotonous or "crappy" jobs, just to keep the lights on.
+This leads to the second part of the myth: the belief that our modern civilization is so complex that it *requires* a massive workforce, including millions of people in monotonous jobs, just to keep the lights on.
 The fear is that if we stop this constant toil, the quality of our world will collapse.

 **The truth is the opposite.** The World Amazing Framework is not about doing less with less; it is about achieving a **higher quality of everything with a fraction of the human effort.** This is achieved by fundamentally re-engineering the nature of "work" itself.

 A "low-level" job, like working in a grocery store, is not eliminated; it is **transformed and elevated.** The monotonous tasks—stocking shelves, scanning items, cleaning floors—are relentlessly automated by a fleet of purpose-built robots.
 The human partners who remain are no longer laborers; they are **system architects and experts.** Their 2-day contribution is now focused on a higher level of engagement: analyzing the supply chain, engineering new, more efficient delivery systems, experimenting with food science, and curating an amazing culinary experience for their community.
 Every role, no matter how "basic," becomes a high-skill, high-engagement position dedicated to mastery and continuous improvement.
-We do not need people to do crappy jobs.
-We need to design a system where crappy jobs no longer exist.
+We do not need people to do monotonous jobs.
+We need to design a system where monotonous jobs no longer exist.

 The World Amazing Framework seeks to **end jobs** in their current, coercive form.
 It does this to **unleash contribution**—the free, joyful, and creative application of a person's time and talent to projects that they are genuinely passionate about.